hbroek/reken/documentation/developer-guide/chapter-7.md

 </main>
 ```

-In this example we build a form that updates the first employee of our array of employees.
+In this example, we build a form that updates the first employee of our array of employees.
 It creates a `main` Element to host the form.
 The `main` element contains a `h` element with the employee id and a `form` element.
-The `form` contains a number of `label` / `input` combinations that are bound to the fields in the employee record with the `data-value` attribute.
+The `form` contains a several `label` / `input` combinations bound to the fields in the employee record with the `data-value` attribute.

 When the user modifies one of the fields, notice that the data in the card of the first employee immediately updates.